Malcomian/Morphmaster/readme.md

 **load(path, filename)** loads the file and sets all similar properties (non-function properties that are shared by both files) and their values onto this object.
 **yoink(path, filename)** "yoinks" the file by copying all the target file's properties and values onto this object.
 **ensure(path, filename)** ensures the file exists at the target path.

+### finder.js

+This is the custom finder tool - pressing `ctrl+f` will open the finder box, which is a kind of "search in page" tool within the app.
+It's attached to the root scope object in the main controller of the application.

+### keybinds.js

+This model is a sort of wrapper for [Mousetrap](https://www.npmjs.com/package/mousetrap), which helps bind keyboard combos to actions within the application.

 ### config.js